Welcome to the Chinese Parents Special Support Network

 CHINESE PARENTS SPECIAL SUPPORT NETWORK (CPSSN) is a non-profit, non-denominational parents’ support group in Melbourne comprising membership of parents and volunteers.
 The group aims to support Chinese families of children with special needs, such as autism, learning difficulties, intellectual disability.

 Following are the upcoming events organised by CPSSN, please select and click the event photo to register.

-This event is funded by Merri Health and CPSSN is assisting participants to fill out application forms.
-Participants are limited
+Carers can enjoy creating their own clay creations.
+This event is funded by Merri Health and CPSSN is assisting participants

 Autism ID and Lanyard Program

 Since 2015, we have been working with the Box Hill Police station on a project, the Autism ID and lanyard.
 The Autism ID and lanyard was designed by Chinese Parents Special Support Network to create a safer and understanding environment for young people with Autism spectrum disorder (ASD), as these young people often travel independently by public transport.
 Although they do not have any obvious different in appearance from non-autistic youth, they do have difficulty in communication… read more